SUBSCRIBE TO OUR BLOG ON CRAFTS OF INDIA

 Madhubani painting is a famous folk painting of the Bihar state of India.
 It is mainly done in Madhubani town, Jitwarpur village and Ranti village in Madhubani district of Bihar.
 It is also done in the Darbhanga district of Bihar.

-Over 5000 registered Madhubani painting artists make various products for livelihood.
+Over 5000 registered Madhubani painting artists make various hand painted products for livelihood.
 Some of the products are:-

 In the Treta Yuga, King Janaka was the ruler of Mithila.
 It is believed that on the occasion of the marriage of his daughter Sita to Lord Rama, he ordered to paint the walls of the kingdom through paintings.
 These paintings were later known as Mithila paintings.